SmartHomeIntegrationTech/MQTTServices-Daikin/Readme.md

 ## Launching it

-You can launch it with `java -jar daikin-0.0.4.jar` which will give you a few options.
+You can launch it with `java -jar daikin-0.0.5.jar` which will give you a few options.

-If you don't know your IP address you can run `
+If you don't know your IP address you can run `java -jar daikin-0.0.5.jar -d`.

 Once the proper UI opens you can hit the discover button which will try to identify all possible endpoints that can be read from this adapter.
 For this it will use the UnitProfile endpoint, as well as a text file with some other endpoints that I found in the app.
 *ADVANCED: You can also try your own endpoints with the `-e` option*